jamesm224/community_dynamics/README.md

 Here is the code associated with this project.
 It includes all of the code to reproduce all bioinformatic analysis performed in this paper.
 It contains code for genome assembly, RNASeq analysis, metagenomic, metatranscriptomic, and additional analysis.

 ## Publication
-1. Ziegler1, C.A., Mullet, J.I., Coe, A., Vo, N.N., Salcedo, E., Arrigan, D.M., Parker, S.M., Chisholm, S.W.
+1. Ziegler, C.A., Mullet, J.I., Coe, A., Vo, N.N., Salcedo, E., Arrigan, D.M., Parker, S.M., Chisholm, S.W.
 (2025).
 The shared and distinct roles of Prochlorococcus and co-occurring heterotrophs in regulating community fitness, as revealed by synthetic communities.
 (In Preparation).

 ## Packages
 RNAseq Pre-processing Pipeline: